techemstudios/henderson_nextup/README.md

 ***

-## Code

-*5 min*

-Code lets you communicate!
-In general, *code* is a system for transferring information.
-People use code to communicate with another, and between a person and a machine.
-Examples:

-* Morse
-  - light (flashlights, sun & mirrors, etc.)
-  - sound
-  - dots & dashes (telegraph machines)
-* Braille
-* Human Languages
-  - sign
-  - speech
-  - written
-  - shorthand (stenography)
-* Computer languages

-### How Computers Manage Information

-*10 min*

-Computers *speak* using binary; where only the digits 0 and 1 are used.
-Zero is "coded" to mean OFF, one is "coded" to mean ON.
-Relate to a light switch.

-Use the whiteboard to explain how computers translate numbers we use, decimal number system into the binary number system --by explaining the difference between the two by focusing on the place values.

-Decimal numbers use a **Base 10** system, meaning it uses a total of ten digits:

-                    0 1 2 3 4 5 6 7 8 9

-Binary numbers use a Base 2 system, two digits:

-                    0 1

-### Binary Flashcards

-*10 min*

-An all class activity to visually see how the binary number system operates by practicing a method that converts decimal numbers to binary.
-Ask for five volunteers.
-Give each volunteer a big binary flashcard (dark side of cards facing the class).
-Arrange the students to be in correct place value order.
-Write the number one on the board, use the cards and input from the class to have each volunteer flip the correct cards (turn "ON") to collectively show the number, one in binary.
-Do this for the numbers, 2 - 10.
-The class should progressively get quicker.

 ### Python

 There are tons of different programming languages out there.
 We will learn how to write code in the Python programming language, an easy to read, understand and write language.